hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Click **Connect**.
 </details>

-Once successfully connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
+Once connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

 If you get an error when trying to connect, see [Troubleshooting](#troubleshooting).